solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/deployment-target-options.md

 You can work with the service just as you would if the compute target were ACI or AKS.

-During local testing, you may need to update the `score.py` file to add logging or attempt to resolve any problems that you've discovered.
-To reload changes to the `score.py` file, use `reload()`.
-For example, the following code reloads the script for the service, and then sends data to it.
-The data is scored using the updated `score.py` file:
+If you update the `score.py` file during local testing to resolve any problems or add additional logging, you will need to reload changes by using the `reload()` method.
+For example, the code below calls the `reload()` method on the service to reload the script, and then sends data to it.
+The data is then scored using the updated `score.py` file:

 ```python
 service.reload()
 print(service.run(input_data=test_sample))
 ```

-The script is reloaded from the location specified by the `InferenceConfig` object used by the service.
+The script reloads from the location specified within the `InferenceConfig` object used by the service.

-To change the model, Conda dependencies, or deployment configuration, use `update()`.
-The following example updates the model used by the service:
+Use `update()` to change the deployment configuration, model, or Conda dependencies.
+The example code below updates the model (`different_model`) used by the service:

 ```python
 service.update([different_model], inference_config, deployment_config)